Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Experiments

-We denote the GPT 3.5 baseline with mapped predictions as ``GPT 3.5++.''
-After observing unsatisfactory results from the GPT baselines in our simpler experiment setting without hard-negatives, we decide to exclude the GPT 3.5 baselines from the more challenging setting where hard-negatives are present.

-Since the training data used for GPT 3.5 is unknown, we conduct an initial probe to determine if GPT 3.5 has knowledge of the novel classes we use in our unlabeled data.
-Our findings indicate that GPT 3.5 is aware of most relation classes in the TACRED and ReTACRED datasets but is largely unaware of classes within the FewRel dataset (Appendix \ref{sec:appendix_gpt_apriori}).
-This gives GPT 3.5 an unfair advantage in novel class discovery for TACRED and ReTACRED tests.
-However, despite this advantage, we observe that GPT 3.5 cannot compete against our baseline models.

-For all our baselines, we use identical settings for the number of known and novel classes.
-Additionally, to ensure a fair comparison, in all experiments save GPT 3.5, we use the same pre-trained language model~\cite{he2021deberta} as the base model in all experiments and map all predictions to ground truth classes via the Hungarian Algorithm \cite{Kuhn1955TheHM}.
-We report the performance of each model's ability to classify relation labels with a Micro-F1 score.
-We also report model performance on known and novel classes to illustrate each model's ability to identify both class types from unlabeled data.
+For all our baselines, we use identical settings for the number of known and novel classes and, save GPT 3.5, we use the same pre-trained model~\cite{he2021deberta} as a base model and map predictions to ground-truth classes via the Hungarian Algorithm.
+We use Micro-F1 scores to assess relation classification performance and report overall performance as well as performance on known and novel classes to assess a model's ability to identify each class type from unlabeled data.